peteamiri/Tutorials/JobInterview/AWSIntrerview.md

 ## Tell me about a time that someone critisied you about a work that you did
 * situation 1: I was in neustar and one individual im marketing continusly critisizing my team about one of the payloads design.
 He was convinced that he can do it.
 This large payload had performaance issue.
-  - what he did not know this payload had over 4500 data elelemsts in it. after he saw the complexity of the work he realised that he underestimated the work.
+  - what he did not know this payload had over 500 data elelemsts in it. after he saw the complexity of the work he realised that he underestimated the work.

 * I was in Neustar andd marketing lady was telling me I need to define a API to an external system. when I was a consumer of the system.

-## Tell me about a time you ad to tell someone else about the harsh truth
+## Tell me about a time you had to tell someone else about the harsh truth
 * Situation one: colorado major system performance issue.
   - open jdbc connections and get a lists for drop down.
   - Used weblogic database connections